 Much of it comes down to how SAP operates.
 SAP’s strategic focus on cloud adoption and subscription-based models naturally aligns with faster migration cycles, where success is often measured by technical completion rather than long-term business change.

-SIs operate within the same framework.
+Systems integrators operate within the same framework.
 Standardized conversion approaches are easier to scope, quicker to deliver, and better aligned with revenue targets, SAP credits, and delivery KPIs.

 Where does the conversion approach go wrong?